Justin Bourque – Producer

 - Always know the date your policy expires or rolls over.
 Often, you can set up your policy to renew year over year.

-Call your insurance agent today at 800-286-6353.
-They are going to be your first advocate if you ever experience problems with paying your bill.
+Call Knight-Dik Insurance today at 800-286-6353.
+We are going to be your first advocate if you ever experience problems with paying your bill.
 With the appropriate care, you never have to worry about your policy getting canceled.